MediaComem/biopocket-mobile/docs/components/bip-profile-picture.md

 ![profile picture example][profilepicture]

-It should be use primarily to display a user's profile picture.
+It should be used primarily to display a user's profile picture.
 It's used in the `bip-menu-header` component.

 > This component should behave very much like an `img` tag.